CrypToolProject/M209KnownPlaintextAttackML/README.md

 This project uses Machine Learning (ML),  specifically Artificial Neural Networks (ANNs), for cryptanalysis of the Hagelin M-209, a historical cipher machine.
 By analyzing pseudo-random displacement values (keystream) accessible from known ciphertext-plaintext pairs, our approach recovers parts of the secret key, focusing on the wheel pins settings.
 Each ANN takes as an input a fixed-length keystream and predicts one pin of a wheel.

+Regrettably, the same method cannot be straightforwardly applied to retrieve the other portion of the key, namely the bar-lugs positions.
+The reason is that each of the 27 bars contributes independently to the keystream generation process, and their effects are indistinguishable from one another.
+Consequently, swapping the settings of any two bar lugs does not alter the keystream production, resulting in a large set of functionally equivalent keys.
+Therefore, it becomes impractical to train a model to pinpoint a specific key value that would reveal the presence of a lug in a particular position against a wheel on the bar, due to the existence of numerous equivalent keys with contrary values.
+Hence, an alternative strategy must be considered, which currently remains under development.

 ## How the Code is Organized

 Our project's code is in 8 Jupyter notebooks in the `Tools` folder, with each notebook serving a different purpose: